TonTon

 The strongest reason to consider TonTon is the price-to-recognition ratio.
 A $ price tier plus a 2024 Bib Gourmand makes this a useful pick for diners who want a recognized restaurant without building the evening around a higher-spend plan.
 If the goal is simply French cooking with a lower financial commitment, TonTon is the practical answer.

 That value positioning also shapes expectations.
-This is not the page to overstate chef biography, signature dishes, or a named wine list; those details are not verified here.
+This is not the page to overstate chef biography, signature dishes, or a named wine list.
 The decision driver is simpler: French cuisine, São Paulo, accessible pricing, smart-casual dress, Michelin's value nod.
 For a food-focused São Paulo itinerary, it works as one stop alongside other named options such as A Baianeira or Jiquitaia, rather than as the sole anchor meal of the trip.

 Lunch is available; dinner suits a casual French night